step-security/secure-repo/README.md

 #### Why is this needed?

 - The GITHUB_TOKEN is an automatically generated secret to make authenticated calls to the GitHub API
-- If the token is compromised, it can be misused (e.g. to overwrite releases or source code)
+- If the token is compromised, it can be abuse to compromise your environment (e.g. to overwrite releases or source code).
+This will also impact everyone who use your software in their software supply chain.
 - To limit the damage, [GitHub recommends setting minimum token permissions for the GITHUB_TOKEN](https://github.blog/changelog/2021-04-20-github-actions-control-permissions-for-github_token/).

 #### Before and After the fix